brain-fuel/byte-sized/README.md

 - Tweet
 - LinkedIn
 - Site w/ Subscribe Link
+- Element for code snippet
+- Element for accentuated/inset quotation

 ### Unsubscription
 Rationale: I want people to feel free to say "no", and so I want the unsubscription process to be as easy as possible.
 I want to earn your subscription and if I don't, I don't want to clutter up your time with something you find useless.